syntizen/Union-Chess/README.md

 ---

-## 📏 Custom Board Layout & Initial Thrust Rules
+## 📏 Board Layout & Initial Thrust Rules

 Traditional piece orders are multiplied by three and aligned on a 16x24 board grid.
 To prevent immediate bottleneck locks caused by the dense double-pawn lines, custom initialization movement rules apply:
 - **Layer 1 Pawns (Ranks 1 & 14):** Permitted to execute a massive initial **3-square leap** forward if the path is clear.